I-9 road (Bulgaria): Description

 The road begins at the Bulgaria–Romania border at the Durankulak checkpoint on the Black Sea and heads south through the easternmost part of the Dobrudzha Plateau of the Danubian Plain.
 It passes successively through the villages of Durankulak, Vaklino and Ezerets and reaches the town of Shabla.
 The road the turns in a southwest, runs through the villages of Gorun, Poruchik Chunchevo and Hadzhi Dimitar and reaches the town of Kavarna, where it turns west.
 The I-9 next passes through the villages of Bozhurets and Topola, runs north of the town of Balchik, turns southwest, descends from the Dobrudja Plateau at the village of Obrochishte and reaches the valley of the river Batova.
 It continues south along the river valley, passes through the western part of the seaside resort of Albena and through the village of Kranevo, reaches the Black Sea coast and enters Varna Province.

 Maintaining southern direction, the road passes successively through the resorts of Golden Sands and Saints Constantine and Helena, crosses the city of Varna from east to west, overcomes the channel between Lake Varna and the Black Sea through the Asparuhov Bridge, ascends the ridge of the Avren Plateau and south of the village of Zvezditsa connects with the Cherno More motorway at the latter's Km 9.2.
 From there, the road continues south along the plateau, passing through the villages of Priseltsi and Bliznatsi, descends the plateau, crosses the river Kamchiya and reaches the village of Staro Oryahovo.
-At the village of Rudnik it crosses the northern branck of the Kamchiya Mountain of the Balkan Mountains, descends into the valley of the Fandakliyska reka, crosses the southern branch of the Kamchiya Mountain at the village of Goritsa, passes through the town of Byala and enters Burgas Province.
+At the village of Rudnik it crosses the northern branch of the Kamchiya Mountain of the Balkan Mountains, descends into the valley of the Fandakliyska reka, crosses the southern branch of the Kamchiya Mountain at the village of Goritsa, passes through the town of Byala and enters Burgas Province.